oddcamp/rack-prefer/README.md

 Once you have access to Rack::Request object (rails ActionDispatch::Request object inherits from Rack's Rack::Request) you also have access to Prefer header.
-So for a request like the following:
+So for a request like the following prefer headers:

 ```http
 Prefer: respond-async, wait=10